bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 37°
-- Partly Cloudy
+- Clear
-- 79% humidity
+- 80% humidity
 - 7 mph wind
-- 50% cloud cover
+- 1% cloud cover
 - 38 AQI 🟩
 - 0.02 inches of rain in the past 24 hours